harjyoti12/clone-instagram/README.md

 Click the "Create pull request" button.
 Your pull request will be reviewed, and if everything aligns with the project's guidelines, it will be considered for merging.
 Thank you for your contribution!

 ## Authors

-* **harjyoti** - ** - [harjyoti]() - *We appreciate the dedication and efforts of the authors in making the Instagram-clone project a reality.
-If you contribute to this project, harjyoti kalita and contributions will be added to this list.*
+- **harjyoti** - \** - [https://www.buymeacoffee.com/horoji86v]() - *We appreciate the dedication and efforts of the authors in making the Instagram-clone project a reality.
+If you contribute to this project, harjyoti kalita and contributions will be added to this list.\*